-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutoryEducation, health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drugand alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child obtaining forensic evidence.
-All concerns, discussion and decisions will berecorded in writing.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education, health and Care Plan). - Is a young carer. - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is frequently missing/goes missing from care or from home. - Is at risk of modern slavery, trafficking, or exploitation. - Is at risk of being radicalised or exploited. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is a privately fostered child.

-4.6 Thresholds for Intervention
+Thresholds for Intervention

 The DSL will decide upon the most appropriate course of action and whether the concerns should be referred to Children's Social Care.
-If it is decided to make a referral to Children's Social Care parents will be informed, unless to do so wouldplace the child at further risk or undermine the collection of evidence e.g.
+If it is decided to make a referral to Children's Social Care parents will be informed, unless to do so would place the child at further risk or undermine the collection of evidence e.g. obtaining forensic evidence.
+All concerns, discussion and decisions will be recorded in writing.
 The DSL will provide guidance on the appropriate action.
 Options will include:

-- Managing any support for the child internally via the school/college's ownpastoral support processes; - An early help assessment; or - A referral for statutory services e.g. the child might be in need, is in need or suffering or likely to suffer harm - 4.7 Early Help All staff play an important role in safeguarding and promoting the welfare of children and should be prepared to identify children who maybenefit from early help.
+- Managing any support for the child internally via the school/college's own pastoral support processes. - An early help assessment; or - A referral for statutory services e.g. the child might be in need, is in need or suffering or likely to suffer harm.

+Early Help

+All staff play an important role in safeguarding and promoting the welfare of children and should be prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges at any point in a child's life.
-This may be done for example, by immediately speaking with the DSL, or their deputies, regarding any concerns or emerging issues, sharing information with other professionals tosupport early identification and assessment etc. Taking these steps may prevent concerns from escalating.
+This may be done for example, by immediately speaking with the DSL, or their deputies, regarding any concerns or emerging issues, sharing information with other professionals to support early identification and assessment etc. Taking these steps may prevent concerns from escalating.

 If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early helpassessment, in some cases acting as the lead practitioner.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases should be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.